Zotero is a free citation management tool supported by GSU Library faculty. For help, check out the GSU Zotero Libguide.

 Mendeley is a free citation management tool that also incorporates social networking features for researchers.
 For help, check out the GSU Mendeley LibGuide.

 Journal Rankings & Impact Factors

 Impact factor is a measure of the relative importance of a journal.
-Impact factors give a quantitative measure of a journal’s influence and impact.
-Impact Factors compare the citation impact of one journal with others.
+Impact factors give a quantitative measure of a journal’s influence and impact compared to other journals.